-Spaces that interest Ivano include laneways, ravines, underpasses, garages, storm sewers, greasy spoons, and weathered walls, with their hydro poles, wires, antennnae, billboards, and cars—warts and all, though distilled, simplified, edited into poetry.
+Spaces that interest Ivano include laneways, ravines, underpasses, garages, storm sewers, greasy spoons, and weathered walls, with their hydro poles, wires, antennnae, billboards, and cars—stretch marks and all, though distilled, simplified, edited into poetry.

 Experimentation is, in a conceptual sense, a critical part of the practice.
 Ivano paints in watercolour, ink, acrylic, aerosol, and oil, whichever serves best to express the thinking beneath the stylization.
 At times he combines these, incorporates collage or graphite, adds earth or ash, or even uses fire as a paint brush.
 At other times he goes purist and pushes just one medium to its breaking point.